bioinformaticsdotca/RNAseq_2019/RNAseq_2019_main.md

 [Lab Practical: Connecting to the Cloud](http://bioinformaticsdotca.github.io/AWS_setup)

 * We have set up instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
-If you plan on using Linux or Mac OS X, please download [this certificate]().
-Otherwise if you plan on using Windows (with Putty), please download [this certificate]().
+The certificates will be uploaded to Slack.
+If you plan on using Linux or Mac OS X, Please use CBWRNA.pem; Otherwise if you plan on using Windows (with Putty), please use CBWRNA.ppk.

+You can also download from here.
+[Mac/Linux certificate](http://main.oicrcbw.ca/private/CBWRNA.pem), [Windows certificate](http://main.oicrcbw.ca/private/CBWRNA.ppk).

 ## Module 2: Introduction to RNA Sequencing Analysis